 As a parent advocate, I often hear this kind of frustration from the families I work with.
 As a mother, I understand it too.
-When our children are struggling, we want to get them the help they need as soon as possible!
+When our kids are struggling, we want to get them the help they need as soon as possible.

 However, the 60-day clock doesn’t start ticking until you’ve given your consent.
 Often, there are a few things that need to happen before the district asks for your consent.

-Be persistent.
-Send more letters asking for detailed information from the school about its decision-making process.
+It’s OK to be persistent.
+If you need to, send more letters asking for detailed information from the school about its decision-making process.

 Be sure to keep a record of all your efforts.
 Keep a

 communications log.
 Write down the dates, times, and other details for every email, phone call, or face-to-face conversation.

 If you’re not making progress through these strategies, there are other things you can do.
 Learn about